ELP Overview

 However, we will welcome other projects or problems/challenges that organization deems of interest.

-As a first step towards ELP, the Project Detail Form is shared with companies to obtain details of the project and to gauge their interest in this program.
-The form serves as a starting point of the project wherein an initial understanding of the problem/project is shared by the client organization with the IBA.
-In consultation with the IBA Faculty Advisors, the client organization further develops and/or hones the project plan to meet the requirements of the ELP.
+As a first step towards ELP, companies are approached by the CDC/ELP office to obtain details of the project and to gauge their interest in this program.
+This serves as a starting point of the project wherein an initial understanding of the problem/project is shared by the client organization with the IBA.
+In consultation with the IBA Faculty Advisors, the client organizations further develop and/or hone the project plan to meet the requirements of the ELP.

 Afterwards, students in consultation with the companies develop the ‘Terms of References (TORs)’ covering the nitty-gritty of the projects.
-Students start working on project from January for a period of 4-5 months depending on the project scope.
+Students start working on project from January for a period of 4-5 months depending on the project scope and requirements.